 Psamathe was found just a year later using the 8.3-meter Subaru reflector at the Mauna Kea Observatory.
 Neso's and Psamathe's orbits are somewhat similar, but not much more is known about the moon besides that.

 The last moon found to date has been discovered so recently that no official name is assigned to it.
-Designated S/2004 N 1 for now, astronomers found the moon through analyzing old Hubble Space Telescope images.
+Designated S/2004 N 1 for now, astronomers found the moon in 2013 through analyzing old Hubble Space Telescope images.
 It's just 12 miles (19 kilometers) in diameter.